tw1xy/crowd_stats/README.md

 TO-DO list:
 SOFTWARE:
-1. make a parser for test_cam_benchmark.py script to pass a "mode" through command line
+1. make a parser for test_cam_benchmark.py script to pass a "mode" through command line - DONE . test loading and unloading the model and time required for the process
 2. Train model
 	2.1 may be smartphones or any other object
 	2.2 Learn how to train a good model